-Panzanella is one of our favourite salads to have in AnotherFoodBloggers house.
+Panzanella salad is one of our favourite salads to have in AnotherFoodBloggers house.
 The delicious crusty bread, fresh herbs and juicy tomatoes - it's perfect on its own or with some grilled meat.
 So read on, see how I make it and check out my delicious wine paring too!

 Before I give you the recipe I will state one thing.
 The 2 most important ingredients are tomatoes and bread.
 What's funny about this is 1 of them needs to be super fresh and the other needs to be a little old.
 Source the best juiciest tomatoes you can find.
 Get a mixture of sizes and colours to add a pop to the salad.
 With regards to the bread - it's best to be a few days old to work best.
 I've chopped mine up and thrown it in the oven to crisp up.
 This works just fine but having an old loaf of ciabatta or rustic sourdough definitely works best.
 So it's the kinda salad you can plan in advance OR unknown to you just randomly decide to make it.
 Assuming that is that you didn't finish that loaf of bread you bought the other day.